VirtusLab/besom/website/docs/laziness.md

 ​

 To help you avoid mistakes with dangling resources that never get evaluated we are working on a feature that will warn you during dry run phase that there were resource constructor calls encountered during the evaluation of your program that were never composed back into the main flow of the Besom program.
+Meanwhile, you can use the `-Wunused:all` compiler flag.
 ​

 There's also one more property of Besom's resource constructors that needs a mention here.
-Pure, functional programs are expected to execute side effects as many times as they are executed.
+Pure, functional programs are expected to **execute side effects** as many times as they are executed.

 Let's see this on an example:
 ```scala
 import besom.*
 import besom.api.aws